Battlelore: Touring in Europe, more albums, and hiatus (2006–2011)

 Doombound was recorded again at Sound Supreme Studios with Janne Saksa, with Dan Swanö at mixing duties.
 Stylistically, the album marked a return to the sound of the first records and it was Battlelore's first concept album, focusing on the figure of Túrin Turambar.

 The album contains eleven songs, including one instrumental and one sung in Finnish language to celebrate Finland and the Finnish epic poem, the Kalevala.
 The special edition of the album contains the DVD 10 Years of Battlelore, with many special features.

 On 23 October 2011, the group announced via their website an indefinite break from the music scene, indicating that this is not a final farewell.

 Reunion show and The Return of the Shadow (2016, 2022-present)

 In January 2016, they announced that they would be performing a reunion concert at Metal Female Voices Fest XIII in October 2016.

-On 3 June 2022, they will release their seventh studio album titled The Return of the Shadow.
-The album will be the band's first album in over a decade.
+On 3 June 2022, they released their seventh studio album titled The Return of the Shadow, the band's first album in over a decade.